sudoentropy/ml_tp53/README.md

 Meaning: The presence of a TP53 mutation in patients with pancreatic adenocarcinoma carry a negative impact on overall survival.

+Authors:
-Kristin Syed BS Biology UTCOM
+Kristin Syed BS, UTCOM

 UTCOM,
 3000 Arlington Avenue,